brootaylor/rock-paper-scissors-game/README.md

 # Rock-Paper-Scissors Game

 Just having a bit of fun really.
 This is a basic Rock, Paper, Scissors game that's accessible as well - well that's the intention anyhow.
 The JavaScript is far too verbose at the moment so I will be optimising this considerably.
-That, as well as making it a bit more interactive with better use of UI inputs and feedback.
+As well as making it a bit more interactive with better use of UI inputs and feedback.

 ## Using / Installing